JonasAlv/CleanBars/README.md

 1. Copy CleanBars folder into your WoW `Interface/AddOns` directory.
 2. Enable the addon in the in-game AddOns menu.

-(make sure to rename "CleanBars-main" to "CleanBars" if you download from the "Code", otherwise, downloading from the releases page is better)
+(make sure to rename "CleanBars-main" to "CleanBars" if you download from the "Code" button above)

 <img width="477" height="192" alt="image" src="https://github.com/user-attachments/assets/1a44c0b4-2cd1-45b6-bc6e-b88baaaa883b" />